Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory

 To represent the dynamical process of measurement, Fewster and Verch formulate a sophisticated abstract version of scattering theory within AQFT.
 Consider a system and a single probe that are coupled in compact region $K \subseteq M$ and uncoupled outside of $K$.
 (See Fig. \ref{FVfig1}.)
 Let the algebra $\mathcal{S}$ represent the uncoupled system, the algebra $\mathcal{P}$ the uncoupled probe, and the algebra $\mathcal{C}$ the coupled system and probe.
 Fewster and Verch then adopt a scattering theoretic picture to represent the measurement interaction.
 The `in' region is $M^{-}$, the complement of $J^{+}(K)$ (i.e., the causal future of $K$, including $K$).
 The `out' region is $M^{+}(K)$, the complement of $J^{-}(K)$ (i.e., the causal past of $K$, including $K$).
 The coupled algebra $\mathcal{C}$ is identified with the uncoupled system-probe algebra $\mathcal{U} = \mathcal{P} \otimes \mathcal{S}$\footnote{Assumption to avoid technical detail: assume the algebras have discrete topology and use the algebraic tensor product (p.8).} in $M^{-}$ and $M^{+}$, but not in the causal hull of coupling region $K$.
-That is, for each region $L$ in $M^-$ or $M^+$ there is an isomorphism $\chi$: $\mathcal{U}(L) \rightarrow \mathcal{C}(L)$ that commutes with both the local embeddings $\alpha_{M;N} \otimes \beta_{M;N}$ for $\mathcal{U}$ and $\gamma_{M;N}$ for $\mathcal{C}$ that are guaranteed by (Time-Slice Property).\footnote{The existence of such isomorphisms can be checked for a specified interaction by constructing a model.
+That is, for each region $L$ in $M^- \bigcup M^+$ there is an isomorphism $\chi$: $\mathcal{U}(L) \rightarrow \mathcal{C}(L)$ that commutes with both the local embeddings $\alpha_{M;N} \otimes \beta_{M;N}$ for $\mathcal{U}$ and $\gamma_{M;N}$ for $\mathcal{C}$ that are guaranteed by (Time-Slice Property).\footnote{The existence of such isomorphisms can be checked for a specified interaction by constructing a model.